1. Customers, Projects, Tasks - an overview

 - Mandatory notes for project times

 With “Mandatory notes for project times” you can define that saving a project time is only possible if a note was entered.
-This way you can make sure that relevant info will be available for reports.
+This way you can make sure that relevant info will added and will be available for reports.

 - Internal comments:

-Here you can add notes to the task which will also be shown to employees while tracking time on this task.
-At the moment, these notes will only be displayed in the timr web application, we'll also add this feature into our mobile App's in the future.
+Here you can add notes to the task which will be shown to employees while tracking time on this task.

 Additional properties available in the Plus Plan: